 - Relevant members of senior management have been briefed in our efforts at least annually.
 The Audit Committee of our Board of Directors is briefed on our compliance efforts as appropriate. - We adopted a statement on conflict minerals; stated our commitment to comply with conflict minerals Rules in the A. O. Smith Guiding Principles and enumerated our specific supplier expectations in our A. O. Smith Supplier Quality Requirements Manual. - We implemented a risk management plan that outlines our responses to any identified risks.
-As part of our risk management plan, we - contacted each direct supplier that we surveyed by electronic letter, and followed up by further emails, telephone, or other means.
-We required all suppliers to utilize the CMRT version 6.1 or newer form, so we could better track supplier information, particularly with respect to smelters. - We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We provided training to our new suppliers and other suppliers upon request, to ensure they understood the Rule's requirements and responded appropriately to our requests.
-We also made our employees available to answer suppliers' questions. - We implemented a system to attempt to provide the conflict minerals information and the CMRT to every new supplier and provide CMRT information to every applicable supplier as part of our annual certification process. - We incorporated conflict minerals provisions in our standard contracts. - · We continued our membership in the RMI to afford us access to the latest information and input on conflict mineral matters. - In our 2021 review, we found no instance where it was necessary to implement risk mitigation efforts although we continue to engage in ongoing monitoring of conflict minerals risk.
+As part of our risk management plan, we contacted each direct supplier that we surveyed by electronic letter, and followed up by further emails, telephone, or other means. - We required all suppliers to utilize the CMRT version 6.31 or newer form, so we could better track supplier information, particularly with respect to smelters - We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We provided training to our new suppliers and other suppliers upon request, to ensure they understood the Rule's requirements and responded appropriately to our requests.
+We also made our employees available to answer suppliers' questions. - Our expectation is that our suppliers source from smelters that have been validated as responsible sources through a recognized program, such as RMI's Responsible Minerals Assurance Process.
+If a supplier discloses that it has a non-conformant smelter in its supply chain, we require the supplier to transition to a conformant supply chain and may request evidence of that transition. - We implemented a system to attempt to provide the conflict minerals information and the CMRT to every new supplier and provide CMRT information to every applicable supplier as part of our annual certification process. - We incorporated conflict minerals provisions in our standard contracts.

+- We continued our membership in the RMI to afford us access to the latest information and input on conflict mineral matters. - In our 2023 review, we found no instance where it was necessary to implement risk mitigation efforts although we continue to engage in ongoing monitoring of conflict minerals risk.